stumpapp/stump/apps/docs/pages/faq.md

 ## More questions?

-If you want to know more about how to use, configure or set up Stump, be sure to review the [Getting Started](/installation) guide.
+If you want to know more about how to use, configure or set up Stump, be sure to review the [installation guide](/installation).
 Otherwise, if you have any other questions, or want to report any issues, please feel free to let us know on [GitHub](https://github.com/stumpapp/stump/issues/new/choose) or by joining our [Discord](https://discord.gg/63Ybb7J3as) server for support.